Boatschool/drfirst-business-case-generator/docs/DrFirst Bus Case - PRD v2.md

 * Accuracy depends on inputs and HITL.
 * Agents augment, not replace, DrFirst expertise.
 * Hosted on GCP, adhering to DrFirst policies.
-* Browser extension for intake; main application web-based.
+* Complete web application for intake and business case management.
 * The effectiveness of A2A and MCP implementations will depend on clear API definitions and state management between agents.

 ## **11\.
 Success Metrics**